Liechtensteiner nationality law: Entitlement by descent or adoption

-Voluntary acquisition
+Until 1974, Liechtensteiner women who married foreign men automatically lost their Liechtenstein citizenship.
+Consequently, children resulting from these marriages would not have been Liechtensteiner citizens at birth.
+Even after 1974, citizenship by descent was transmitted exclusively through the male line.
+Only children of married Liechtensteiner fathers and unmarried Liechtensteiner women received citizenship at birth until this was amended in 1996 to remove the legislative gender imbalance.

+Naturalisation

-Non-citizens who are married to Liechtensteiner citizens may become citizens by facilitated naturalisation after living in the country for at least 10 years.
+Noncitizens who are married to Liechtensteiner citizens may become citizens by facilitated naturalisation after living in the country for at least 10 years.
 The time of residence after marriage counts as double towards this requirement, making five years the minimum period of domicile.
 Individuals resident in the country for at least 30 years also hold a right to facilitated naturalisation, with time spent in the country before the age of 20 counting as double.
-Stateless individuals born in Liechtenstein and who have been resident for least five years are eligible as well.
+Stateless individuals born in Liechtenstein who have been resident for least five years are eligible as well.
 Foreigners who become citizens by marriage also acquire the municipal citizenship of their spouses, while those who were eligible under the residence requirement or by virtue of statelessness become citizens of the municipality where they were last resident.

 Foreigners not eligible for facilitated naturalisation become qualified to apply through the standard procedure after 10 years of residence.
 Applicants must petition a local municipality to grant them local citizenship rights through a public ballot.
 Candidates who actively participate in community life are more likely to be accepted, though this is not guaranteed.
-Local residents are unlikely to vote in favour of granting citizenship to anyone not resident for at least 30 years.
-In 2012, 119 people were naturalised but only one person acquired citizenship by popular vote.
-All applicants of both facilitated and standard naturalisation processes are required to demonstrate sufficient knowledge of the German language (at least at the B1 level in the Common European Framework of Reference for Languages) and renounce all previous nationalities.
+Local residents are unlikely to vote in favour of granting citizenship to anyone not resident for at least 30 years and the process cannot be appealed if the electorate does not approve an applicant.
+In 2012, 119 people were naturalised but only a single person acquired citizenship by popular vote.

+Between 1988 and 2006, only 170 people naturalised by popular vote while 921 successfully completed the facilitated process between 2000 and 2006.
+For foreign residents with non-German language backgrounds, the municipal vote represents a significant barrier to citizenship as they are less involved in public life.
+A total of 4 Italian and 5 Turkish citizens gained approval for naturalisation by the electorate for the entire period from 1988 to 2006 compared to 56 Italian and 111 Turkish citizens who naturalised using the facilitated process between 2000 and 2006.
+Since 2008, all applicants for both facilitated and standard naturalisation processes are required to renounce all previous nationalities and demonstrate sufficient knowledge of the German language (at least at the B1 level in the Common European Framework of Reference for Languages).